Scene Graph to Image Generation with Contextualized Object Layout Refinement: Abstract

 \section{Abstract}

 Generating images from scene graphs is a challenging task that attracted substantial interest recently.
 Prior works have approached this task by generating an intermediate layout description of the target image.
 However, the representation of each object in the layout was generated independently, which resulted in high overlap, low coverage, and an overall blurry layout.
 We propose a novel method that alleviates these issues by generating the entire layout description gradually to improve inter-object dependency.
 We empirically show on the \cocostuff dataset that our approach improves the quality of both the intermediate layout and the final image.
 Our approach improves the layout coverage by almost 20 points, and drops object overlap to negligible amounts.
-Our code is available at \href{https://github.com/yanivbenny/COLoR}{github.com/yanivbenny/COLoR}.